cloudfoundry/summit-training-classes/basics/site/content/labs/pushing.md

 ## Pushing worker apps

-Not all apps need to respond to HTTP requests, instead they might do background work, such as consuming messages from a queue.
+Not all apps need to respond to HTTP requests: instead they might do background work, such as consuming messages from a queue.

 * Push the app in the `worker-app` directory
 * _What differences are there in the manifest?
 Why are these needed?_